 First, Think About the Kind of Protein (Whey, Casein, Plant, Egg Whites…):

 There are a lot of different kinds of protein powders.
 Some are whey, some are casein, some are plant and some are from egg whites.
 You want to think about any sensitivities you might have to dairy in general.
 That is a good starting point.
 If you are sensitive to dairy, you could be sensitive to whey or casein, which are both derived from milk and contain lactose.
 If you have any sensitivity to dairy at all, I would steer clear of these powders and move towards a plant or egg white powder.
 Many of the plant protein powders are made from pea protein, so obviously don’t go for that one if you have issues with peas.
-I love the IdealRaw because it’s made with natural proteins including, rice protein, pea protein, coconut protein, chia protein and more.
+I love the Ora Organics because it’s made with natural proteins including, rice protein, pea protein, hemp protein, and it includes digestive enzymes!!
+Digestive enzymes helped me heal my gut and overcome IBS, so to have them in a protein powder makes me so happy.
 I like a natural balance of proteins, so I get the various nutrients from each one.
-You can grab a few samples of the IdealRaw for just a few dollars, to see if it’s something you like.
-With Code: JOYFUL you get $10 off the Clean Eating Bundle, that includes another $10 gift card!!
 Another important note is that whey and casein are great for BUILDING.
 Cow milk is for baby cows to grow…so if you are looking to build muscle, and you can handle dairy, then a whey or casein might be better for you.
-For weight loss and nutrition, a plant protein might be a better choice. s the brand I like for the whey (they also have some amazing weight loss plans!) as well as Fitmiss Delight because it has digestive enzymes to help you with digesting all the nutrients and proteins, as well as fruits and vegetables in the powder to add vitamins and minerals!
+For weight loss and nutrition, a plant protein might be a better choice.
+If you want a whey protein powder, I like Fitmiss Delight because it has digestive enzymes to help you with digesting all the nutrients and proteins, as well as fruits and vegetables in the powder to add vitamins and minerals!